Which Would You Choose For Yourself?

-Starting to change our perception of the images we see of other people and their lives as being perfect or “better than ours” is how we begin to change the perception of our own lives for the better.
+Starting to change our perception of the images we see of other people and their lives, especially those close to us, as being perfect or “better than us” is how we begin to change the perception of our own lives for the better.

-We can begin to recognize and accept the more positive aspects that exist in our lives.
+We can begin to recognize and accept the more positive aspects of our lives.

-Yes, from a spiritual perception, or in God’s eyes, if you will, you are indeed perfect, and as well, we all are.
+Yes, from a spiritual perception, or in God’s eyes, if you will, you are indeed perfection, and as well, we all are.

 From a spiritual or universal perspective, all is right in the world.